 A sustainable choice for sites in need of portable power usage

 Reliable and green deployable power solutions are becoming increasingly important at times, where emissions, noise and CO2 are on top of the agenda.
-Therefore, several applications use the opportunity offered by H3-5000 – which in contrast to traditional power solutions, operates with clean energy in line with the Green agenda.
+Therefore, several applications use the opportunity offered by our fuel cells – which in contrast to traditional power solutions, operate with clean energy in line with the Green agenda.

 Deployable and sustainable energy units are in big demands in many industrial applications such as construction, utility, and agriculture.
 The reason is primarily due to two key challenges related to troubled grid connections and environmental regulations.